Ehanlion/mist_obsidian/_To-Do List.md

 		- [ ] The final boss should be a massive crab, mind controlling ocean creatures, mutating them, and causing they to raid the villages
 			- [ ] the stolen people are used for information and as worker drones since the crab is mining the sea caves for minerals
 		- [ ] There should be some reveal at the very end that the crab was being controlled itself by some powerful creature.
 This needs to lead them towards the forests and the green order.
+- [ ] Work on "The Many"
+	- [ ] Finish the obelisk field
+	- [ ] add some other locations around the map that could relate as well, ideally in locations that tie to the players back stories.
 - [ ] Work on the Mountains region for Deion
 	- [ ] Flesh out Garrick
 	- [ ] Flesh of the Iron-first Marauders